 Do I Need a Regular Schedule?

 Most volunteers have a set schedule, but it’s not required.
 We do appreciate it if you notify us of changes to your schedule, as it really helps library staff to know when someone can be expected, but there’s just about always something to do, so even if you’ve just got 30 minutes to come in, please do!
-There are some new opportunities in 2012 where you can work remotely from home.

 Do I Need Special Skills To Volunteer?